rfinkley/liri/README.md

 # Liri
-*By: RFinkley*

 ###Overview
-This project creates a command line Node.js application that provides four commands that allows a use to retrieve concert, movie, and song information.
+This project creates a command line Node.js application that provides four commands that allows a user to retrieve concert, movie, and song information.
 The last command runs a command from the *random.txt* file.
 This assignment required the use of several node packages including:
 * axios
 * dotenv
 * moment